hectorbennett/natashalall.com/README.md

 - Add exhibitions page
 - Add option for admin to set the homepage image (instead of hardcoding).
 - Rename image filenames when saving an artwork
-- Make it so you can add artworks to exhibitions (as well as exhibitions to artworks) in the admin
 - Add social media links
+- Stop svg images reloading (and disappearing) when changing page

 Done
 ----
 - Templates for works and exhibitions detail view could be merged?
+- Make it so you can add artworks to exhibitions (as well as exhibitions to artworks) in the admin